 Once upon a time ...|

-It all began early 1998 when I noticed these strange spots in my field of
+It all began early 1998 when I noticed strange spots in my field of

 vision.
-Maybe it was from all of the lovely pollen that spring-time had brought
+Maybe it was from all of the pollen that spring-time had brought

-down for us to enjoy so much, especially with all of the seasonal allergies that
+down for everyone to enjoy, especially with all of the seasonal allergies that

 see an Ophthalmologist.

-After several tests and exams, it was decided that it was most likely just those
+After an exam and several tests, the doctor decided that it was most likely just

-seasonal allergies again.
-Now these spots would magically travel which ever
+seasonal allergies causing pressure on my eyes.
+These spots would magically travel which ever

-direction that my eyes turned.
-These spots were more noticeable if I was looking
+direction that my eyes turned they were more noticeable if I was looking

 at a bright white wall with plenty of light.
-My vision hadn't changed so I could
+My vision itself hadn't changed so I could

 live with that.
 I could also live with the seasonal allergies just like I had

-particulates were back to normal amounts, the pressure from in my sinus cavities
+pollen was back to a normal amount, the pressure in my sinus cavities

 would drop and take the pressure off of my eyes.
 About four months later it came

 true, those crazy spots just seemed to have gone away.
-I sure must be lucky that
+I was relieved that

 it was just my allergies.

-Now it was the middle of 1999 and it was a normal hot and humid Texas summer,
+Now it was the middle of 1999 and it was a typical hot and humid Texas summer,

-just like everyone enjoys so much.
-We were adding onto our home and I was doing
+just like it always is.
+I was adding a workshop onto our home and I was doing

 the roofing by myself.
 Remodeling was a normal activity for me, except roofing

-are in the middle of doing it.
+are in the middle of doing it on a hot day.
 For two days I was in the heat and humidity and

 and I guess I just figured that this is how it feels to be over 30 years old -